xn--nding-jua/XFBAPE/README.md

 As the original routing-functions of the Behringer X32 can still be used to route the individual channels, we are gaining more degree of freedom:
 Using the 32 regular channels of the X32 and routing additional 32 channels from the AES50-connection to the X-f/bape-card, we can mix up to 64 channels in realtime with the X32.
 The X-f/bape will feed a submix to two of the 32 return-channels, that can be routed to two of the 6 AUX-Channels.
-As the Cyclone 10LP is not the largest FPGA we are a bit limited with the EQing, but a 5-band PEQ with Compression can be added to the sum.
+As the Cyclone 10LP is not the largest FPGA we are a bit limited with the EQing, but a 3-band PEQ with Compression is added to the submix.

 ![alt text](Documentation/Images/Routing.jpg)